psinsah/bp-birthday-greetings/readme.txt

 == Description ==

-BP Birthday Greetings is based on original idea of <a href="https://profiles.wordpress.org/poojasahgal">Pooja Sahgal</a> who suggested that BuddyPress is missing birthday notifications.
-So, this plugin will send a birthday greeting notification to members.
+BP Birthday Greetings is based on original idea of <a href="https://profiles.wordpress.org/poojasahgal">Pooja Sahgal</a>.
+This plugin will send a birthday greeting notification to members.
 You just need to create a DOB field and have to map in the plugin settings, that you can find under options tab of BuddyPress settings.

 == Installation ==